ACCESS-NRI/access-hive.org.au/docs/getting_started/spack.md

     ```
     echo "$BASH_VERSION"
     ```
-    If you see an output (i.e. the _Bash_ version), you are already in a Bash shell.
+    If you see output (i.e. the _Bash_ version), you are already in a Bash shell.
 If there is no output, start a _Bash_ shell by running:
     ```
     bash
     ```